Tanks in the German Army: KFOR

 The German contingent of the Kosovo Force operated a number of Leopard 2A4s and 2A5s in Kosovo during the NATO-led international peacekeeping force responsible for establishing a secure environment.
 Also Canadian Leopard C1A1s, served with Lord Strathcona's Horse (Royal Canadians) in the 1999 KFOR mission in Kosovo.

 Denmark also sent some Leopard 1 tanks, which fought in Operation Bøllebank and Operation Amanda, which are believed to be the first combat engagements of the Leopard 1 tank.

+Modern times

+The Panther KF51 (KF is short for German "Kettenfahrzeug" lit. 'tracked vehicle') is a German fourth-generation main battle tank (MBT) that is under development by Rheinmetall Landsysteme (part of Rheinmetall's Vehicle Systems division).
+It was unveiled publicly at the Eurosatory defence exhibition on 13 June 2022.

+The Leopard 3 is a fourth-generation German main battle tank.
+Beginning in the 2030s, the German Bundeswehr will develop and issue the Leopard 3 as an interim solution until the introduction of the Main Ground Combat System (MGCS) in the 2040s.